swift-networking

 }

-While this is fine, it's very low level and not recommended for most use-cases.
-Instead applications typically which to decode payload Data value into a specific Coadable type.
-This is where the Request type can be used.
+While this works okay, it's very low-level and not recommended for most use-cases.
+Instead applications typically wish to decode the payload Data value into a specific Coadable type.

-Request is a generic value which composes the HTTPRequestData value, along with the ability to decode Data into some Body type.
-If the desired Body type conforms to Decodable this is automatic, but full customization is supported.
-It's even possible to decode the data to a decodable intermediate "data-transport-object" before converting that the desired Body for use as an application domain type.
+Networking provides a Request is a generic value which composes the HTTPRequestData value, along with the ability to decode Data into some Response type.
+If the desired Response type conforms to Decodable this is automatic, but full customization is also supported.
+It's even possible to decode the data to an intermediate "data-transport-object" before converting that the desired Response for use as an application domain type.

 // Access the network client